tugumeandree/pearl-valley/README.md

 # pearl-valley
-An African Company That Builds Remote Software Engineering Teams
+An African Company That Recruites And Hires Remote Software Engineering Teams